GenomicsAotearoa/shell-for-bioinformatics/docs/4_inspectmanipluate.md

   1	unprocessed_pseudogene	exon	3054233	3054733	.	+	.
 ```

-While tabs are a great delimiter in plain-text data files, our variable width data leads our columns to not stack up well.
-There’s a fix for this in Unix: program column `-t` (the `-t` option tells column to treat data as a table). column -t produces neat columns that are much easier to read:
+While tabs are a great delimiter in plain-text data files, our variable width data causes our columns to not stack up well.
+There’s a fix for this in Unix: program column `-t` (the `-t` option tells column to treat data as a table).
+The column -t command produces neat columns that are much easier to read:

 ```bash
 grep -v "^#" Mus_musculus.GRCm38.75_chr1.gtf | cut -f 1-8 | column -t | head -n 3